 Objective: Troubleshoot potentially problematic aspects of works-in-progress.

-Rogue Read & Critique (Sci-Fi/Fantasy)
+Rogue Read & Critique (Genre Fiction)

-Leaders: Melanie Hooks & Laura Perkins
+Leaders: Laura Perkins

 Objective: Troubleshoot potentially problematic aspects of works-in-progress.